 Rachel is Graduate Recruitment Specialist at Chapman Tripp, New Zealand’s leading commercial law firm, where she runs their national winter clerk, summer clerk and graduate programmes.
 She started her career in London with magic circle law firm Allen & Overy as part of their Graduate Recruitment team before moving to Auckland in 2014.
 Prior to joining Chapman Tripp, Rachel spent two and a half years with KPMG, managing their graduate and intern recruitment campaigns across New Zealand.
 In her spare time, she volunteers as an Alumni Careers Mentor for the University of Exeter, mock interviewing students via Skype on weekends.
 Rachel joined the NZAGE Committee in January 2016.

 Jackie is an Investment Advisor at the NZ Transport Agency - the Planning & Investment (P & I) Auckland/Northland Regional Team and her work is best summarised as a “People/Communciations Advisor."
 Her graduate work focus is the Planning & Investment Graduate Coordination, theGraduate Programme Coordinator and the One Agency Graduate Development Programme Project Manager.
 As part of the P & I Regional Senior Leadership team, her work is in the capacity of “Chief of Staff” where the focus is Team Engagement, Workforce Planning, Communications and Business Processing.
 A passionate volunteer, she is a also a board member of the Rotary Club of Auckland and and serves as its Youth Director.

 The NZAGE Administrator is a part-time role, this individual looks after the day-to-day business of the Association including all enquiries, membership applications, communications, accounts and event management.

-Jacqui McKeown is the Campus Recruitment Manager for EY New Zealand, a global professional services organisation that provides a broad array of assurance, tax, transactions and advisory services.
+Jacqui McKeown is the Oceania Employer Branding Manager & NZ Campus Lead for EY, a global professional services organisation that provides a broad array of assurance, tax, transactions and advisory services.
 Jacqui brings a wealth of experience across learning & development, recruitment, marketing and employer branding along with HR generalist skills.
 Jacqui has previously worked in the tourism, airline and security industries before moving into professional services.
 Jacqui enjoys playing a key part in the youth attraction and development space in New Zealand and joined the NZAGE Committee in 2015 and Board in 2017.